Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 - Biochanin A

 Kratom can raise blood pressure, counteracting the antihypertensive effects of quercetin.
-This is extremely likely while taking high doses of both drugs for a long time.
+This is highly likely while taking high doses of both drugs for a long time.

-Besides this, a metabolic interaction between the two drugs could delay the metabolization of the two drugs, making them last longer in the body and causing side effects that could turn dangerous.
-It can include side effects like a rise in blood pressure, renal failure, etc.
+Besides this, a metabolic interaction between the two drugs could delay their metabolization rate, making them last longer in the body.
+Ultimately, this can cause dangerous side effects like a rise in blood pressure, renal failure, etc.

-As a result, consult your prescribing physician before using these medications.
+Consult your prescribing physician before using these medications.
 You should never start them on your own.
-Also, if you encounter any unusual side effects, contact your doctor immediately.
+Also, contact your doctor immediately if you encounter any unusual side effects.

 Quercetin Details & Specifications: